National School Safety and Security Services is a Cleveland (Ohio)-based, national school safety consulting firm specializing in:

 Kenneth S. Trump, MPA, is the President of National School Safety and Security Services.
 Ken has been making schools safer for nearly 30 years.
 Right now, he is working with schools across the country, from California to South Carolina, Michigan to Texas.
 He is speaking at national conferences on school security, emergency planning, bullying and violence prevention.
 He counsels state and federal lawmakers on school safety policies and crisis response.

 He has authored three books and more than 80 articles on school security, emergency preparedness and crisis communications.
 Ken has advised school and public safety officials in all 50 states.
+He works on the front-lines with principals, superintendents, school board members, school crisis teams, first responders, communications directors and public information officers, parents, and others to make schools safer and better prepared for emergencies while communicating safety issues more effectively and strategically to their school-communities.

 Ken started as an officer, investigator and Youth Gang Unit Supervisor for the Cleveland Public Schools, and as a suburban School Security Director.
 During that time, Ken spoke at national conferences and worked regularly with local reporters on stories related to school safety, security incidents, and gangs.